 Discussion

 This study provides the first checklist of avifauna in Gongola river (Kupto-Dadin-kowa axis), Northeast Nigeria, documenting 20.2% of Nigeria's total bird species richness.
-Past studies example Adang et al, (2015), focused on the reservoir and surrounding Savannah woodland close to the dam.
+Past studies example Adang et al. (2015), focused on the reservoir and surrounding Savannah woodland close to the dam.
 While their efforts are commendable, only 60 species of birds were recorded due perhaps to the scope and limitations of their study.
 Our results therefore underscores the importance of scale, survey method and scope in studies of this nature.
 Our findings offered additional perception into species distribution and habitat use.
-When compared on a regional scale, the Hadejia Nguru wetlands, located in the Hadejia, have recorded 191 bird species from 54 families (Ringim and Muhammad, 2017), while Nsor et al., (2025) recorded 82 species in an abandoned dam/reservoir in Biu, Borno State, Nigeria.
+When compared on a regional scale, the Hadejia Nguru wetlands, located in the Hadejia, have recorded 191 bird species from 54 families (Ringim and Muhammad, 2017), while Nsor et al. (2025) recorded 82 species in an abandoned dam/reservoir in Biu, Borno State, Nigeria.
 Still within the region, Ahmad et al., (2025) recorded 84 species of birds drawn from 41 families in wetlands in Dutse, Jigawa state; while Delphine et al., (2013) recorded 163 species in 53 bird families and 160 species in 55 bird families at Kiri and Gyawana lakes respectively near Numan, Adamawa state.
 In the light of the above, we have demonstrated the ecological richness of the wetland and surrounding habitats, considering the richness and composition of both water dependent and obligatorily terrestrial species.
 Although the aforementioned studies may differ in scale and census methods, the high species richness of Kupto - Dadin-kowa course of the Gongola river highlights the avifauna richness of our study area and the urgent need for prioritization of this important landscape as a key biodiversity area (KBA) and hopefully in the nearest future an important bird area (IBA).
-Based on the seminal works of Adang et al., (2015), the current status of the wetland as our results indicate, suggest the possibility of more species of conservation importance if we increase the scale of our survey subsequently to cover most of the Gongola river and her adjoining tributaries.
+Based on the seminal works of Adang et al. (2015), the current status of the wetland as our results indicate, suggest the possibility of more species of conservation importance if we increase the scale of our survey subsequently to cover most of the Gongola river and her adjoining tributaries.

 Notably, while past studies highlighted the significance of wetlands for avian diversity, the differences in species numbers (richness) may reflect variations in wetland size (Suleiman et al., 2015), habitat/landscape characteristics (Basile et al., 2021), and survey methodologies.
 Apart from these factors, the duration of the assessment and the season could also determine the abundance and composition of species.
 For a comprehensive comparative regional assessment, these factors must be considered.